 Not all trusses are adjustable once placed on site.

-This depends on the planes of the spans of the trusses and their alignment.
+This depends on the spans of the trusses and their alignment.

 Any replacement or change in the truss system arrangement can cause long delays in the project.